JanDW/wildpeaches/src/_content/posts/2020-10-20-yacht-design-with-mathematics.md

 > A ship in harbor is safe, but that is not what ships are built for.
 >
 >—William Shedd

-I'll show you how to design a yacht hull with five Bezier curves and a homotopy.
-I'll demonstrate how to make a scale model of your boat.
-Becoming a pirate and sailing the seven seas is left as an exercise to the reader.

 ## History